 Emerging market countries are those countries that are: (i) characterized as developing or emerging by any of the World Bank, the United Nations, the International Finance Corporation, or the European Bank for Reconstruction and Development; (ii) included in an emerging markets index by a recognized index provider; or (iii) countries with similar developing or emerging characteristics as countries classified as emerging market countries pursuant to sub-paragraph (i) and (ii) above, in each case determined at the time of purchase.
-"Frontier market countries" are a subset of emerging market countries, may be more likely to experience political turmoil or rapid changes in market or economic conditions than more developed countries.
-Emerging market and frontier market countries offen have less uniformity in accounting and reporting requirements and unreliable securities valuation.
-It is sometimes difficult to obtain and enforce court judgments in such countries market country.
+"Frontier market countries" are a subset of emerging market countries with even smaller national economies.
+Emerging market countries, and, to an even greater extent, frontier market countries, may be more likely to experience political turmoil or rapid changes in market or economic conditions than more developed countries.
+Emerging market and frontier market countries often have less uniformity in accounting and reporting requirements and unreliable securities valuation.
+It is sometimes difficult to obtain and enforce court judgments in such countries and there is often a greater potential for nationalization and/or expropriation of assets by the government of an emerging market country.
 In addition, the financial stability of issuers (including governments) in emerging market and frontier market countries may be more precarious than in other countries.
-As a result, there will tend to be an increased risk of price volatility associated with a Fund's investments in emerging market and frontier market countries.
-As a result, there will tend to be an increased risk of price volatility associated with a Fund's investments in emerging market and frontier to the U.S. dollar.
+As a result, there will tend to be an increased risk of price volatility associated with a Fund's investments in emerging market and frontier market countries, which may be magnified by currency fluctuations relative to the U.S. dollar.